 - release of human growth hormone or HGH, which plays an integral role in replenishing the lining of our blood vessels called the endothelium, is reduced during sleep deprivation.

-Now I don’t want everyone who reads this – to send them into a panic!
+Now I don’t want everyone to panic.

 Because it’s certainly not all doom and gloom.
 It comes down to understanding the risk factors associated with working 24/7, so that you can then make better choices and choose actions that are in the best interest of your health.